pwnjack/gulpfile-bower/README.md

     npm install bower -g

-Then move to the desired folder and clone this Git and use it as a starting point for your project:
+Add sudo if needed, then move to the desired folder and clone this Git and use it as a starting point for your project:

     cd /myproject